Working together to #LeadTheChange

 Participants

-Our participants also had a vital role to play.
-We encouraged participants to bring a reusable water bottle and use the correct bins for their waste.
-To help reduce paper waste participants could visit our digital Newscorner for electronic copies of newspapers and magazines, and used the QR code on your participant badges to exchange contact details on site.
+Our participants also have a vital role to play.
+We ask participants to bring a reusable water bottle and use the correct bins for their waste.
+To help reduce paper waste participants can visit our digital Newscorner for electronic copies of newspapers and magazines and use the QR code on their participant badges to exchange contact details on site.

 sustainable food choices